-Educational offerings that are pre-approved by the Consortium should list Consortium CE credit values in their marketing materials.
-Approved CE programs will be listed on the Prolydian website.
+All approved CE programs are also listed on the Prolydian website.
 Further instructions on searching for pre-approved CE programs can be found in Appendix C of this handbook.
 If you believe an approved CE program is not listed on the website in error, please reach out to ce@studentaffairscertification.org to verify.